dkrstulovic/dkrstulovic/README.md

 <br />

-Experienced (+5 years) Software Engineer with a demonstrated history of working in the software development industry with focus on Web applications.
+Experienced (+5 years) Full Stack Engineer with a demonstrated history of working in the software development industry with focus on Web applications.
 React expert.
-Proficient in using React, Redux, and other modern front-end technologies to develop dynamic and responsive user interfaces.
+Proficient in using React, Typescript, and other modern front-end technologies to develop dynamic and responsive user interfaces.
+Experienced with node.js and .NET back-end technologies.
 Skilled in optimizing performance, managing state, and debugging complex issues in React applications.
-Passionate about staying up-to-date with the latest developments in the React ecosystem and leveraging them to deliver exceptional user experiences.
-Takes the job with passion and responsibility, eager to take on new challenges.
+Passionate about staying up-to-date with the latest developments and leveraging them to deliver exceptional user experiences.

 <br />